Forrester Research projects that by 2021, ecommerce will represent about 13% of all U.S. B2B sales.

 Of course, software for sizing and selection of linear actuators needn’t be complicated.
 “We offer tools such as LinMot Designer to help engineers size linear motors and actuators to application parameters such as the moving mass, travel distances, and external forces,” added Steven Feketa of LinMot USA Inc. “Optimized systems yield productive applications and help save money — in contrast with thumbing-it approaches that waste money and resources in efforts getting designs to work good enough.”

-Much in the same way, Nippon Pulse uses and provides an Excel-based program called SMART that helps design engineers size and pick Linear Shaft Motors.
+Much in the same way, Nippon Pulse America Inc. uses and provides an Excel-based program called SMART to help design engineers size and pick Linear Shaft Motors.
 Based on input motion parameters, the program suggests which motors will work.

-“The engineer can select a motor in the program; then the program will evaluate its performance capabilities and provide additional information on the sizing of compatible servo drives,” said Brian Scott, applications engineer at Nippon Pulse America Inc. “It’s easy to change the motor, and the engineer can see the motor characteristics change with SMART’s immediate reevaluation,” he added.
+“The engineer can select a motor in the program; then the program will evaluate its performance capabilities and provide additional information on the sizing of compatible servo drives,” said Brian Scott, applications engineer at Nippon Pulse.
+“It’s easy to change the motor, and the engineer can see the motor characteristics change with SMART’s immediate reevaluation,” he added.

 Values given for voltage and current include a 20 and 15% safety factor, respectively.

 The manufacturer has found that when prospective customers use the sizing program, it shortens the prototyping phase.
 That’s because engineers can account for unknown variables in the application design without significantly oversizing the motor.